Pony.ai

-Pony.ai is an autonomous vehicle technology company co-located in Silicon Valley, Beijing, and Guangzhou.
+Pony AI Inc. (小马智行 (Xiǎomǎ Zhìxíng)) is a Chinese autonomous vehicle technology company co-located in Silicon Valley, Beijing, and Guangzhou.

 History

-The company was founded in December 2016 by James Peng and Tiancheng Lou who were formerly developers for Baidu in Silicon Valley.
+The company was founded in December 2016 by James Peng and Tiancheng Lou, formerly software developers for Baidu in Silicon Valley.

+The company has partnered with equipment manufacturers such as Toyota.
+Pony.ai obtained permits to run fully driverless ride-hailing services in Beijing and Guangzhou, China.

 In April 2019, Pony.ai launched a pilot system covering 50 sqkm in Guangzhou for employees and invited affiliates, serving pre-defined pick-up points.

 In November 2019, the company started a three-month trial in Irvine, California, with 10 cars and defined stops for pick-up and drop-off.
+In February 2021, Brunei Investment Agency participated in a $100 million funding series round for Pony.ai.

-In May 2021, California regulator, California Department of Motor Vehicles (DMV), gave Pony.ai permission to test six autonomous vehicles without human safety drivers on specified streets in Fremont, Milpitas and Irvine.
+In May 2021, the California Department of Motor Vehicles (DMV) permitted Pony.ai to test six autonomous vehicles without human safety drivers on specified streets in Fremont, Milpitas and Irvine.
 The permit restricts operation to roads with speed limits not exceeding 45 mph in clear weather and light precipitation.
 Testing was planned to start in Fremont and Milpitas on weekdays between 10 a.m. and 3 p.m.
 In June 2021, testing began in Fremont and Milpitas.

 On October 28, a Pony.ai vehicle operating in autonomous mode hit a road center divider and a traffic sign in Fremont after turning right.
 In December 2021, California DMV suspended a driverless testing permit for Pony.ai following this accident.
 It is the first time for DMV to issue such a suspension.
 Subsequently, the National Highway Traffic Safety Administration (NHTSA) launched a probe.
 More than four months after the accident, the NHTSA announced the "first recall of an automated driving system" as the company complied with the government agency’s request.
 In May 2022, California DMV revoked Pony.ai's permit for failing to monitor the driving records of the safety drivers on its testing permit.
+By June 2023, Pony.ai was back to testing its fleet with safety drivers present in California.